 The race to the White House is often a tired and drawn-out affair, with countless months of dry political debate and endless barrages of fairly banal media sniping, but with very little in the way of actual excitement.
 The battle between Republican candidate Donald Trump and his Democrat counterpart Hillary Clinton has, in contrast, been compelling stuff - with new bombshells going off on an almost daily basis.

 In an increasingly competitive environment, how can trade show exhibitors make sure they stand out among the crowd?
 How can they build up a maximum amount of interest in their technologies?
-In this eBook, Pinnacle Marketing Communications will help you to make the most of the marketing opportunities available ahead of Electronica.
+In this eBook, Publitek will help you to make the most of the marketing opportunities available ahead of Electronica.

 Pinnacle Marketing, the leading supplier of integrated marketing communications services for technology companies.
 The way people source information for B2B purchasing is changing – alongside traditional routes, such as trade shows and print magazines, there are now a variety of online platforms and social media channels.